I have a hand me down furniture makeover for you today…one that you will love if you like pretty gift-wrap.

 I love anything and everything having to do with typefaces.
 So it is no surprise to me that I have had my eye on this vintage typographer gift-wrap.

 I wanted to find a way I could use this gift-wrap where I could enjoy the pattern in my daily life instead of only wrapping gifts with it and giving it away.

 When I started to update my guest room I got an idea on how I could incorporate it into the room.
 The gift-wrap comes in 20” x 28” sheets that cost $4.00 each.
 I needed 3 to cover the top of my dresser and the drawer pulls.

 - You can find the gift wrap here at LuxPapeire.com

-This piece of hand me down furniture looks nice in this photo, but the top and left side have cracks in them.
+This piece of hand me down furniture is a classic piece, but the top and left side have cracks in them.
 It would need too much work and expense to fix , so I am going to add my own style to it using the gift-wrap and paint.

 - Kilz Stain Blocking Primer – Original Formula

 - Glass Beads – I got mine at The Dollar Tree